crytic/etheno/README.md

 ## Quickstart

-Use Docker to quickly install and try Etheno.
-This is the easiest way to get up and running until Etheno support is included in the next release of Manticore.
+Use Docker to quickly install and try Etheno:

 ```
 # Clone the Etheno repo